Arts Integration Specialist, School Support Administrator

 Ms. Silvia Tinajero

 I was born and raised in the City of South Gate, and I have been a part of the LA Unified family for the past 30 years, not counting the years I attended LAUSD schools.
-My passion has always been the Arts and my goal has always been to make a greater impact by providing our students with more Arts opportunities.
-Many of our students depend on the Arts as a way to express themselves, it is an outlet and/or passion that may lead them to a professional future in the Creative Industry here in Los Angeles or in our global world.
+My passion has always been the Arts and my goal has always been to make a greater impact on our communities by providing our students with more Arts opportunities.
+Many of our students depend on the Arts as a way to express themselves, it is an outlet and/or passion that may lead them to a professional future in the Creative Industry here in the Los Angeles area or in our global world.

 - can present difficult concepts visually, making them more easy to understand.